View Current

 3. DO to formally refer the complaint to an AO for a Preliminary Assessment.

-(22) In addition to the actions outlined in Table 1, the DO:
+(21) In addition to the actions outlined in Table 1, the DO will:

-2. will notify the Head of Schools or other line managers as needed regarding the complaint, process updates and any outcomes, unless there is a conflict of interest.
+2. notify the Dean of Graduate Research, Head of School, or other line managers as needed regarding the complaint, process updates and any outcomes, unless there is a conflict of interest.

 Preliminary Assessment